sandokim/DeeplearningKnowledge/readme.md

 dorff distance of the predicted delineation to the ground truth annotation and in terms of score obtained on the challenge data as computed by the organisers of "PROMISE 2012" [7].
 The results are shown in Table 2 and Fig. 5.
+Our implementation5 was realised in python, using a custom version of the Caffe6 [5] framework which was enabled to perform volumetric convolutions via CuDNN v3.
+All the trainings and experiments were ran on a standard work- station equipped with 64 GB of memory, an Intel(R) Core(TM) i7-5820K CPU working at 3.30GHz, and a NVidia GTX 1080 with 8 GB of video memory.
+We let our model train for 48 hours, or 30K iterations circa, and we were able to segment a previously unseen volume in circa 1 second.
+The datasets were first normalised using the N4 bias filed correction function of the ANTs framework [17] and then resampled to a common resolution of 1 x 1 x 1:5 mm.
+We applied random deformations to the scans used for training by varying the position of the control points with random quantities obtained from gaussian distribution with zero mean and 15 voxels standard deviation.
+Qualitative results can be seen in Fig. 4.

 # CNN Properties